Skip to main content

 The Bottom Line:

-In every jurisdiction where it has been legalized, assisted suicide inevitably gets expanded further and further until anyone can die.
+In every jurisdiction where it has been legalized, assisted suicide is inevitably expanded until virtually anyone can die with help from the government.
 Safeguards continue to disappear despite the promises made by pro-assisted death legislators.

 While most assisted death laws don't allow a person to die by assisted suicide or euthanasia solely based on a mental health diagnosis, those laws failed to protect Mihich as they should have.
 The devaluing of human life has continued to increase to the point that even those who profess to be in the business of healing and helping — like medical professionals and pharmacists — seem unwilling to take the steps necessary to protect vulnerable people.